MrVPlusOne/docs/docs/src/userguide/compilesysimage.md

 The Julia extension adds a build task for custom sysimages to the Visual Studio Code task system.
 To run the build task, select the command `Tasks: Run Build Task` and then select `Julia: Build custom sysimage for current environment`.

 The build task creates a sysimage that includes all packages in the current Julia environment.
 This sysimage is saved in the same folder where the `Project.toml` and `Manifest.toml` of the current Julia environment are stored.
-The name of the sysimage file will be `JuliaSysimage.dll` (Windows) or `JuliaSysimage.so`.
+The name of the sysimage file will be `JuliaSysimage.dll` (Windows), `JuliaSysimage.dylib` (macOS), or `JuliaSysimge.so`.

 ## Using custom sysimages